james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 # The Actual Install

+## Server Requirements

+My default install used 4.8Gb of disk space & the entire system is using about 650Mb of RAM for a default runtime.
+So I recommend a minimum of 1Gb of RAM and (say) 20Gb of disk.

+Obviously the amount of disk space you need will massively depends on your plans.

+The default is to run 5 threads for the user rest/api.
+More threads will require more memory, but maybe required if you have a busy site.

+To increase the user api threads, set the property `webui_sessions` in `/opt/config/policy.json` & restart PyRar.
+Increasing it to 10 increased my RAM usage to about 750Mb.

+The number of user api threads determins the number of user request that can be serviced at the same time, with any additional requests queued until a thread becomes free, causing the user to see a slight delay & the message `Loading...`.

 ## 1. Install Ubuntu Server

 With Ubuntu Server, you can do either a `comfortable` or `minimal` install, I chose `comfortable`.
 You can probably